dotenv-org/dotenv-vault-ruby/README.md

 All set!
 When your app boots, it will recognize a `DOTENV_KEY` is set, decrypt the `.env.vault` file, and load the variables to `ENV`.

-## dotenv.org
+## Dotenv.org

-[Dotenv.org](https://dotenv.org) securely holds your secrets and facilitates syncing.
+[Dotenv.org](https://dotenv.org) securely holds your secrets, facilitates syncing, multiple environments, building your vault file, and much more.
 It's a vault provider.

 You can check the status of its service below.

 ![](https://api.checklyhq.com/v1/badges/checks/c2fee99a-38e7-414e-89b8-9766ceeb1927?style=flat&theme=dark&responseTime=true)
 <br>